Toddlers and grown-up parties

-If Baby has the go-ahead to be your plus-one, he’s going to need supplies for his evening in the unknown territory of an adult party.
-This might include Baby’s favorite toys, a couple of pieces of clothing (like a warm sweater, a clean top in case of spills, or play clothes if he is starting out the night dressed to impress), extra pull-ups, snacks, or anything that your child might need.
+If Baby has the go-ahead to be your plus-one, they're going to need supplies for their evening in the unknown territory of an adult party.
+This might include Baby’s favorite toys, a couple of pieces of clothing (like a warm sweater, a clean top in case of spills, or play clothes if they are starting out the night dressed to impress), extra pull-ups, snacks, or anything that your child might need.

 Brush up on manners

 When talking about manners, consistency and giving specific examples can be helpful.
-You can help Baby prepare for the big event by offering him chances to practice his good manners by role-playing.
+You can help Baby prepare for the big event by offering them chances to practice their good manners by role-playing.